vrr11/CMPINF-0010-Skills-Lab-6-Version-Control/README.md

 - Alon Leshem
 - Kangying Zi
 ## How to use it?
-1. Clone the repository to your favorite editor or open a Jupyter Lab session in your favorite browser
+1. Clone the repository and open it in your favorite editor or open a Jupyter Lab session in your favorite browser
 2. Open the <code>Something™.ipynb</code> file
 3. Run the file, then follow the instructions with the pop-up boxes.
 Expectedly, you should see some printed out messages in the same format as the messages shown in the file in our repository.
 ## Why we went with the license and code of conduct we did?